puzzle/shell-gang-wisdom/README.md

 # shell-gang-wisdom

-Neat oneliners and tricks gathered from daily shell work at puzzle.
+Neat oneliners and tricks gathered from day to day shell work at puzzle.

 # Are you a Puzzle member?